Jeddy939/PsychBrainBuildr/README.md

 ```bash
 npm run build
 ```

-After the build completes, copy the contents of `pokies-react/dist/` into `Universal Psychology/pokies-react/` so that the latest assets are available to the main game.
+The build command automatically runs a `postbuild` script that copies the contents of `pokies-react/dist/` into `Universal Psychology/pokies-react/` using Node's filesystem API.
+This ensures the latest assets are available to the main game.